Heinrich Schmidtgal: International career

 In 2008 Bernd Storck, the newly appointed manager of the Kazakhstan national team, researched German players born in Kazakhstan.
 This research revealed Sergei Karimov, Juri Judt, Konstantin Engel and Heinrich Schmidtgal.
 On 3 September 2010, Schmidtgal made his debut for the Kazakhstan national team in a Euro 2012 qualifier against Turkey.
 Schmidtgal was not entitled by UEFA rules to play for the Kazakhstan national team in second qualifier game against Austria in Vienna, as Schmidtgal had not yet completed obtaining Kazakhstani citizenship and was only in possession of preliminary id (a provisional document not valid outside Kazakhstan).
 This issue was later resolved by Schmidtgal gaining dual citizenship (German-Kazakhstani).

 During his 12th appearance for the Kazakhstan, Schmidtgal scored his first international goal in a 4–1 loss against Germany during the group stage of 2014 FIFA World Cup qualification.
-That match took place in Nuremberg, which has become contiguous with Fürth, where he played his club fotball at the time.
+That match took place in Nuremberg, which has become contiguous with Fürth, where he played his club football at the time.